Stuart Peter Rolt

-Military career
+Early life and military career

-Stuart Rolt was the son of Peter Rolt, a Conservative Member of Parliament.
+Stuart Peter Rolt was the son of Peter Rolt, a Conservative Member of Parliament.

 His military career began when he was commissioned as a second lieutenant into the 3rd (Militia) Battalion, Essex Regiment in May 1881.
 He transferred to the Regular Army when he was commissioned as a lieutenant into the York and Lancaster Regiment as a lieutenant on 30 January 1884, He was promoted to captain on 28 April 1890, and in November 1898 was seconded for service on the staff.

 He saw service in the Second Boer War, commanding the Rhodesia Regiment, where he was wounded in action.
 Promotion to major came while in South Africa, on 21 February 1900, followed by promotion to the brevet rank of lieutenant-colonel on 29 November 1900.

 After his return to the United Kingdom, he was appointed an Assistant Inspector of Gymnasia at Aldershot on 5 February 1901.
-In September 1905 he was appointed an inspector of gymnasia and promoted to colonel.
+On 31 March 1905 he was promoted to brevet colonel and in September he was appointed an inspector of gymnasia and promoted to colonel.

 After serving on the staff he was placed on half-pay in April 1910 only to be made assistant director of remounts in South Africa the next day.
-He served in this position until November 1912 when he returned to Britain and succeeded Major General William Douglas in command of the 14th Infantry Brigade and which also saw him promoted to temporary brigadier general while holding the appointment.
+He served in this position until November 1912 when he returned to Britain and succeeded Major General William Douglas as general officer commanding (GOC) of the 14th Infantry Brigade and which also saw him promoted to temporary brigadier general while holding the appointment.

+First World War

-In 1911 he was appointed to command of the 14th Infantry Brigade, in 5th Division; when the First World War broke out in July 1914, he took it to France as part of the British Expeditionary Force.
+When the First World War broke out in July 1914, he took the brigade, which formed part of the 5th Division, to France as part of the British Expeditionary Force (BEF).

-14th Brigade saw heavy action in the early stages of the war, being almost constantly engaged in combat for two months.
-In October, he was recalled from command on the grounds of exhaustion – though the corps commander was at pains to note that no stigma was to be placed on this move, and that he had in no way failed.
+The 14th Brigade saw heavy action in the early stages of the war, being almost constantly engaged in combat for two months.
+In October, he was recalled from command on the grounds of exhaustion – though the corps commander, General Sir Horace Smith-Dorrien, was at pains to note that no stigma was to be placed on this move, and that he had in no way failed.
+He was replaced by Brigadier General Frederick Stanley Maude.
 He did not receive a new field command, but instead became commandant of the Royal Military College, Sandhurst, taking over from Brigadier General Lionel Stopford and still managing to retain his temporary brigadier's rank while still remaining a full colonel.